Monastic Wales.

 Order: Cistercian

-Tintern was the first Cistercian foundation in Wales and the second in Britain.
+Tintern was the first Cistercian foundation in Wales and the second in Britain, after Waverley.
 It was founded by the Anglo-Norman magnate, Walter fitz Richard (Clare), who was lord of Chepstow.
-Substantial remains have survived and the site is one of the most picturesque in Wales.
+Tintern was one of the few monasteries in Wales that was untouched by the Edwardian wars, probably as it was comparatively remote and away from the main area of fighting.

 Dedicated to: Virgin Mary Medieval Diocese: Llandaff